 More information about personal statements can be found here.

-Submission of official Graduate Record Examination (GRE) scores is normally required for MAE program applicants; however, due to difficulties in test scheduling caused by the COVID-19 pandemic, GRE scores will be optional for Fall 2021 applications.
+Submission of official Graduate Record Examination (GRE) scores is normally required for MAE program applicants; however, due to difficulties in test scheduling caused by the COVID-19 pandemic, GRE scores will be optional for Fall 2022 applications.
 Applicants may still submit GRE scores if they wish, but it is not required.
 If a GRE score report is submitted, it will be considered as one part of a holistic evaluation of the application.
-This change applies only for Fall 2021 applications.
+This change applies for Fall 2022 applications.